New Constructions of Distance-Biregular Graphs: Introduction

-\mysqueeze{0.1pt}{Godsil and Shawe-Taylor~\cite{distanceRegularised} concluded their seminal paper by saying} ``There is a clear need to determine whether the classes of distance-biregular graphs mentioned in this paper exhaust, in any sense, the possibilities.''
+Godsil and Shawe-Taylor~\cite{distanceRegularised} concluded their seminal paper by saying ``There is a clear need to determine whether the classes of distance-biregular graphs mentioned in this paper exhaust, in any sense, the possibilities.''
 In this paper, we address this need by describing the first new constructions of ``uniquely'' distance-biregular graphs in over 30 years.

-Section~\ref{preliminaries} introduces the basic definitions and notation of distance-biregular graphs. \mysqueeze{0.22pt}{Section~\ref{examples} collects all the previously known examples of distance-biregular graphs}, and Section~\ref{moreProperties} describes some further properties of distance-biregular graphs that we will need going forward, including a new non-existence condition.
+Section~\ref{preliminaries} introduces the basic definitions and notation of distance-biregular graphs.
+Section~\ref{examples} collects all the previously known examples of distance-biregular graphs, and Section~\ref{moreProperties} describes some further properties of distance-biregular graphs that we will need going forward, including a new non-existence condition.
 In Section~\ref{secGenDelorme}, we generalize a construction of Delorme~\cite{delorme} and use this generalization to describe a new distance-biregular graph related to the perp system of Mathon~\cite{DCDHM2002}.
-In Section~\ref{derivedHyperoval} we describe a way to derive new distance-biregular graphs as a subgraph of a larger distance-biregular graph, and apply this to obtain a new infinite family of distance-biregular graphs.
+In Section~\ref{derivedHyperoval}, we describe a way to derive new distance-biregular graphs as subgraphs of larger distance-biregular graphs, and apply this to obtain a new infinite family of distance-biregular graphs.